jonwtrustpilot/jonwtrustpilot/README.md

 - 👋 Hi, I’m @jonwtrustpilot
 - 👀 I’m inteested in ... reducing friction and documenting for posterity
-- 🌱 I’m currently learning ... about Trustpilot Finance and HR integrations
+- 🌱 I’m currently learning ... about Finance and HR integrations
 - 📫 How to reach me ...
-I'm in corporate systems at jon.whittlestone@trustpilot.com
+I'm in corporate systems :)

 <!---
 jonwtrustpilot/jonwtrustpilot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.